ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphere_80_upgrade.md

 ### Procedure to upgrade Stor VIB (Broadcom driver)
 {: #vs_vsphere_80_upgrade-procedure-broadcom}

 You must upgrade the Broadcom driver before you upgrade the ESXi host.
+Complete the following steps:

-1. Extract the `007.1316.0000.0000_Unified_StorCLI_PUL.zip` file to a directory on your windows jump server.
+1. Extract the `007.1316.0000.0000_Unified_StorCLI_PUL.zip` file to a directory on your Windows jump server.
 2. Locate the `vmware-storcli.vib` file in the extracted file contents.
 3. Copy the `.vib` file to either a vSAN or NFS data store that is mounted on the ESXi hosts for the instance.
 Use vCenter Server to reference the extracted file on your jump server.
 4. SSH into each ESXi host and run the following VIB Upgrade command:
-   `esxcli software vib update -v /<path to vsan or nfs datastore from step 3>/vmware-storcli.vib --no-sig-check` The following installation results are displayed.
+   `esxcli software vib update -v /<path to vsan or nfs datastore from step 3>/vmware-storcli.vib --no-sig-check`

+   The following installation results are displayed.
     `Message: Operation finished successfully.
 Reboot Required: false    VIBs Installed: Broadcom_bootbank_vmware-storcli_007.1316.0000.0000-01    VIBs Removed: LSI_bootbank_vmware-storcli_007.0916.0000.0000-01    VIBs Skipped:`

 5. Run the following command to validate the installation:
    `> esxcli software vib list |grep vmware-storcli vmware-storcli    007.1316.0000.0000-01    Broadcom  PartnerSupported  2020-04-16`
-6. Repeat for each host.
+6. Repeat the previous steps for each host.

-### Procedure to upgrade the ESXi hosts
+## Procedure to upgrade the ESXi hosts
 {: #vs_vsphere_80_upgrade-procedure-esxi-upgrade}

-1. **Apply any firmware updates that are available on the IBM Cloud classic.**
-   Complete the following steps for each host.
+1. **Apply any firmware updates that are available on the IBM Cloud classic.** Complete the following steps for each host:
    1. Put the host into maintenance mode and power off the host.
    2. View the host details on the IBM Cloud classic portal.
    3. Click the **Firmware** tab and review the available firmware updates.